 14. Market with a personal touch

-Unlike other marketing channels that often limit your ability to customize your message for the different audiences you communicate with, email marketing gives you the ability to organize your audience into lists and communicate with people based on interest, purchase behavior, location, and more.
+Unlike other marketing channels that often limit your ability to customize your message for the different audiences you communicate with, email marketing gives you the ability to organize and segment your audience into lists and communicate with people based on interest, purchase behavior, location, and more.

 This has proven especially useful for someone like Courtney Hendricson, who manages the communication between the local government and business community of Enfield, Connecticut.

 “I do the best I can to put all my contacts in separate lists so I can email just the development community, or just businesses, or elected officials, depending on what kind of event announcement or email I’m sending.”

 Courtney Hendricson, assistant town manager, Town of Enflield, Connecticut

 Learn more: 6 Reasons Why You Should Personalize Marketing

 When you run a small business, every sale, order, or appointment can have a significant impact.
 With email, you’re able to get the results you’re looking for right away and easily track how your different email marketing campaigns are performing.